 24. Foster an animal.

 Practice your parenting skills and hang out with a cool new pet by signing up to be an animal foster.
-A cuddly cat or dog makes the perfect pre-wedding companion, and could potentially become a permanent member of your fam.
+A cuddly cat or dog makes the perfect pre-wedding companion, and could potentially become a permanent member of the fam.

 25. Daydream about the big day.

-Just because you are taking a break from wedding planning doesn't mean you're not allowed to happily fantasize about the big day.
+Just because you're taking a break from wedding planning doesn't mean you're not allowed to happily fantasize about the big day.
 And, let's be honest, it's just too exciting not to think about constantly.
 Yes, you can doze off at your desk, envisioning gorgeous table linens, exquisite floral arrangements, marrying the person of your dreams, and everything else you have to look forward to.
 But don't put those thoughts to action just yet!